TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 *devnp_cpsw9g* driver uses Ethernet Firmware's remote configuration infrastructure in order to attach/detach the virtual port, register its MAC address, IP address, etc.
-This is the same remote configuration API used by other remote clients such as RTOS core, and consequently also sits on top of the *remote_device* framework.
+This is the same remote configuration API used by other remote clients such as RTOS core, and consequently also sits on top of the *ethremotecfg* framework.
 The lower level IPC functionality is provided by the *IPC RM* (QNX resmgr).

 Ethernet packet exchange with the CPSW switch happens in hardware through an UDMA TX